-Example INCLUSIVE safari rates 2024 INCLUDING return helicopter transfers Maun / Kujwana (at least 2 travelling) High Season - 7 night safari, £7860 per person; 10 night safari £10950 per person.
-Mid Season - 7 night safari £6530 per person; 10 night safari £9050 per person.
+\\Example INCLUSIVE safari rates 2025\\ INCLUDING return helicopter transfers Maun / Kujwana (at least 2 travelling) High Season - 7 night safari, £8240 per person; 10 night safari £11480 per person.
+Mid Season - 7 night safari £6840 per person; 10 night safari £9480 per person.

-These rates INCLUDE all riding and other available activities (walks, mokoro trips etc), guiding (shared basis) and equipment, 7 or 10 nights twin accommodation (based on two sharing), meals, all house drinks, Land board concession fees, local government taxes and return helicopter transfer Maun to the camp and back (based on at least 2 travelling and at current rates).
+These rates INCLUDE all riding and other available activities (bird walks, mokoro trips etc), guiding (shared basis) and equipment, 5, 7 or 10 nights' twin accommodation (based on two sharing), meals, all house drinks, Land board concession fees, local government taxes and return helicopter transfer Maun to the camp and back (based on at least 2 travelling and at current rates).

-They EXCLUDE International flights to Maun and tax, personal medical / travel insurance (which you must have), any visa fees and any tips you may wish to leave the staff.
+They EXCLUDE International flights to Maun and taxes, personal medical / travel insurance (which you must have), any visa fees and any tips you may wish to leave the staff.

-INTERNATIONAL FLIGHTS & TRAVEL
+INTERNATIONAL FLIGHTS AND TRAVEL INFORMATION

-Maun is the meeting place for the safaris.
-The best way to fly from London is generally via Johannesburg in South Africa - there are no direct flights from London to Maun.
-You can also fly via Cape Town, Windhoek in Namibia, via Harare in Zimbabwe and via Gaborone in Botswana but Johannesburg is usually best with the most frequent / best connections.
+Maun is the safari meeting place.
+The best way to travel from London is generally via Johannesburg in South Africa - there are no direct flights London to Maun - although (depending on dates) there are also convenient flights via Addis Adaba with Ethiopian Airlines.
+You can also fly to Maun via Windhoek in Namibia, Harare in Zimbabwe and Gaborone in Botswana, but Johannesburg and Addis are usually the easiest connection points.

-Travelling from London, you should plan to take an overnight flight to Johannesburg (British Airways and Virgin fly direct London to Johannesburg every day, leaving London at about 19.00 / 21.00 and arriving JHB at about 07.00 / 09.00).
-Once in Johannesburg, you need to change planes and take an Air Botswana or South African Airlink flight to Maun.
+Travelling from London, if you fly via Johannesburg, you should plan to take an overnight flight to Johannesburg (British Airways and Virgin fly direct London to Johannesburg every day, leaving London at about 19.00 / 21.00 and arriving JHB at about 07.00 / 09.00).
+Once in Johannesburg, you need to change planes and take a South African Airlink or Air Botswana flight to Maun.
 These are daily with one (occasionally two) morning departures Johannesburg to Maun taking around 1 hr 40 mins.
-Due to connection times, to avoid an overnight stay in Johannesburg, British Airways are usually the best international carrier to use with the earlier flight recommended on the outward journey.
+Due to connection times, to avoid an overnight stay in Johannesburg, British Airways are usually the best international carrier to use with the earlier BA flight recommended on the outward journey.
 On the return, daily flights from Maun to Johannesburg will connect with overnight return flights to London.
+Ethiopian Airlines have flights from London to Maun via Addis several times a week and if dates suit these are usually a very good value option.
 Please call us for more flight information, a quote for a flight inclusive holiday or if you would like us to book your flights.
 Our ATOL number for flight bookings is 6213

-GENERAL VISA & HEALTH INFORMATION
+GENERAL VISA AND HEALTH INFORMATION